mariusz-schimke/GiGraph/README.md

 // or simply (if only nodes are going to be specified) graph.Subgraphs.AddWithNodes(DotRank.Same, "a", "b", "c");

-// you may also create a new instance, and initialize it manually var subgraph = new DotSubgraph(DotRank.Same);
+// you may also create a new instance and initialize it manually var subgraph = new DotSubgraph(DotRank.Same);
 subgraph.Nodes.AddRange("a", "b", "c");